tshino/vscode-kb-macro/DESIGN.md

 The lack of end-to-end tests means we can't test the validity of the keybdingings defined in the `package.json` through the test based on `vscode-test`.

-In order to check the correctness of keybindings itself, we are running the script `generator/verify_wrapper.js` just after the script `generator/gen_wrapper.js` updates the `package.json` in [the automated workflow](https://github.com/tshino/vscode-kb-macro/actions/workflows/get-default-keybindings.yml).
+In order to check the correctness of the keybindings itself, we are running the script `generator/verify_wrapper.js` just after the script `generator/gen_wrapper.js` updates the `package.json` in [the automated workflow](https://github.com/tshino/vscode-kb-macro/actions/workflows/get-default-keybindings.yml).
 See [Default keybindings wrappers](#default-keybindings-wrappers).